 Pay Yourself Well

 Often times business owners take a small salary and reinvest profits to build and grow their business.
 If you continue to pay yourself a low salary, you potentially give the court a reason to give more of your business’s profits to your spouse.
-Instead, start paying yourself a higher salary before a divorce, so fewer profits are available to distribute between you and your spouse.

 Arrange for an Independent Business Valuation